 Publ Date Publication Title Author(s) Author Contact Editted Abstract PMID 2011 Nov J Clin Oncol.
 Role of iconographic examinations in the treatment algorithm in erdheim-chester disease.
 Aouba A, Bienvenu B, Launay D, Hermine O. Department of Adult Haematology Hôpital Necker Enfants- Malades, Université de Paris Descartes, Assistance Publique- Hôpitaux de Paris, 149 rue de Sèvres, 75015 Paris, France; achaouba@sfr.fr or achille.aouba@nck.aphp .fr.
 We read with interest the article by Balink et all on a patient with Erdheim-Chester disease (ECD) who had typical skeletal features from technetium-99 bone scintigraphy and a positive diagnosis obtained by tibial biopsy.
 Using positron emission tomography (PET)/computed tomography (CT) with fluorodeoxyglucose ([18F]FDG), the authors found corresponding bone lesions and abnormal bifocal uptake in the lungs, suggestive of infiltrative change.
 On the basis of this extraskeletal involvement, the authors chose imatinib mesylate therapy.
 However, we would like to draw attention to the role of iconographic exams for the diagnosis and choice of treatment in ECD.
 When listing the different ECD treatments, the authors omitted anakinra, which has recently demonstrated good outcomes in two patients, including a complete response.
-4 Anakinra, a recombinant form of interleukin (IL) -1RA, specifically targets the proinflammatory interleukine-1, which is probably overexpressed in ECD.4 Indeed, anakinra shares specific mechanisms of action with interferon (INF) therapy, as INF increases moncyciic production of endogenous IL-1RA.
-INF is the drug most used for ECD and improves survival.5 Because anakinra exhibits a better tolerance profile than INF therapy, caukinra seems to be a new and promising treatment for ECD.
+4 Anakinra, a recombinant form of interleukin (IL) -1RA, specifically targets the proinflammatory interleukine-1, which is probably overexpressed in ECD.4 Indeed, anakinra shares specific mechanisms of action with interferon (INF) therapy, as INF increases monocytic production of endogenous IL-1RA.
+INF is the drug most used for ECD.
 By successively blocking IL-1, IL-6, and systemic inflammation, 4,6 both anakinra and INF therapy, caukinra should have corrected the severe anemia of chronic disease observed in this patient.
-Considering the risk of severe cytopenia and bleeding with imatinib and INF therapy, anakinra should have fineeded active systemic treatment because of severe systemic repercussions of the chronic inflammatory syndrome.
-Only one case report has described a successful outcome with imatinib and INF therapy.
-Therefore, INF therapy is largely used in first-line therapy for ECD, rather than imatinib.5,7,8 Moreover, the argument of Balink et al to preferentially use imatinib because of extraskeletal involvement.
-For patients who exhi 22025165
+Considering the risk of severe cytopenia and bleeding with imatinib and INF therapy, anakinra should have been the preferential drug in this patient, who also suffered intermittent rectal bleeding.
+Finally, whatever the result of the PET-[18F]FDG Scan, this patient would have needed active systemic treatment because of severe systemic repercussions of the chronic inflammatory syndrome.
+Only one case report has described a successful outcome with matinib for ECD.3 The use of this drug is limited, and results are disappointing for this disease; other data are available on only six other patients with ECD selected for tyrosine kinase overexpression who received imatinits. two had a 22025165